 As the cases of hepatitis rise among children worldwide, many parents have questions about the disease outbreak and how they can protect their children.
-Dr. Michael Bigham, chief quality officer, critical care center at Akron Children’s Hospital, answers some commonly asked questions about this hepatitis outbreak in kids.
+Dr. Michael Bigham, chief quality officer, critical care center at Akron Children’s, answers some commonly asked questions about this hepatitis outbreak in kids.

 What you’re seeing in regards to the recent hepatitis outbreak?

 I think, nationally and internationally, almost daily there’s updated numbers.
 I think the last set of numbers that I’ve seen, there’s been over 450 cases of hepatitis, this sort of influx of hepatitis cases, around the globe, and particularly in young children, most of those kids less than 10 and really even less than five years of age.

 Why do we think there is an increase in cases?

 So I think the most commonly-implicated virus at the root of this hepatitis is the adenovirus.
 Just to be clear, this hepatitis concept can be a little bit confusing.

 People might have heard of a hepatitis virus.
 It is a virus that causes inflammation of the liver, but there are lots of other causes of inflammation of the liver.
 The cause that’s really being most considered around this outbreak of pediatric or childhood hepatitis is this adenovirus number 41, a specific type of adenovirus.

 Some are wondering if COVID has something to do with the long-term effect on these children.
 Has there been any proof of that at all?